scopekingop/Directory-Template/README.md

 gamedev: Intended to be used with game developers that need organization for files related to game design that everyday users will unlikely need.

-graphic design: For graphic designers that have many different stock files, working files, and catogorized content.
+graphicdesign: For graphic designers that have many different stock files, working files, and catogorized content.